EligeBader/Recommender-Systems-Amazon-Product-Recommendations/README.md

 After training the models, the results are saved in the `models/` directory.
 I evaluated the performance of my models using RMSE and explained variance ratio.
 The Streamlit web app provides an interactive way for users to get book recommendations.

 ## 📊 Graph of Results
-Below is a graphical representation that compares the RMSE and explained variance for different models used in the Amazon Books Recommender System:
+Below is a graphical representation that compares the RMSE and explained variance for the different models used:
 ![RMSE vs Variance](https://github.com/EligeBader/Recommender-Systems-Amazon-Product-Recommendations/blob/main/Amazon%20Products%20Recommeneder%20System.png)

 ## 🌟 Improvements
 To further enhance this project, I can explore the following: